 Cleanup and recovery efforts are the first steps to restoring these cities to their pre-disaster conditions.
 More importantly, for the millions of people affected these are the first steps to returning to life as they know it.
 Rebuilding presents opportunities to create more resilient communities.
 By being proactive, city and community leaders can provide citizens with peace of mind knowing that measures are being taken to better protect them and their loved ones from future impacts of this caliber.

-The team worked with the City on cost recovery efforts to make sure they received 100 percent of what they were eligible for from FEMA to continue rebuilding efforts.
+The team worked with the city on cost recovery efforts to make sure they received 100 percent of what they were eligible for from FEMA to continue rebuilding efforts.
 In addition to full restoration of public docking and boating facilities, long term plans included resilience measures to mitigate damage from future natural disasters.